-AI Product Video for Lead Gen Agencies (2026)
+AI Product Video for Lead Gen Agencies: 2026 Workflow

 How lead gen agencies use AI product video in 2026 to demo client offers, drive opt-ins, and book calls.
 Workflows, script templates, and the agency stack.

-Lead gen agencies hit the same problem every time a client wanted a product demo video.
-The client expected a polished walkthrough that explained the SaaS or the service offer in motion.
-The agency had to choose between hiring a freelance video editor for $2,000 to $10,000, or producing a low-quality screen recording the agency owner read over with a phone microphone.
-Neither option matched the cadence agencies needed to keep cost per lead flat across Meta and TikTok creative testing.
+Lead gen agencies hit the same wall every time a client wanted a product demo video.
+The client wanted a polished walkthrough of the SaaS, course, or service offer.
+The agency had to pick between freelance budgets that destroyed margin or a phone-recorded screen capture with the founder mumbling over it.
+Neither option matched the creative cadence Meta and TikTok reward.

 AI product video closed that gap.
-The agency records the screen capture of the client's SaaS or product, layers an AI presenter on top reading a 60 to 90 second script, and ships the finished video in 30 minutes.
-The result is closer to a hired-presenter demo than a phone screen recording.
-Multiple variations ship in the same afternoon at a cost of a few dollars each, which is what makes the format viable for the lead gen volume cadence.
+Record the screen capture of the client's SaaS, layer an AI presenter reading a 60 to 90 second script, ship the finished video the same afternoon.
+The result lands closer to a hired-presenter demo than a phone recording.
+Multiple variations ship for a few dollars each, which is what makes the format viable for lead-gen volume.

 This guide covers how lead gen agencies use AI product video in 2026: which tools matter, which script structures convert, what the agency workflow looks like, and what three real teams build across VIDEOAI.ME and their broader creative stack.